 - Install new hardware on the cabinets or paint the ones you have

 - Update appliances.
-You don’t want a black refrigerator, white stove and the dishwasher from 10 years ago.
+You don’t want a black refrigerator, white stove and dishwasher from 10 years ago.
 Consider Faux Stainless steel instead of replacing appliances.
 See how you can get the look you want without buying new appliances.

 When people come into a house, they look at are your walls–first impressions are most important.
 Paint is an inexpensive way to transform any room.
 To neutralize your home’s décor, paint with “Whites, tans, very light neutral earthy tones and light grays are appealing to the eye they make people more comfortable.
 Stay away from dark or bright colors.
-Don’t forget the trim, a fresh coat of semi gloss white paint on all the doors, molding and floor boards will make a huge difference.
+Don’t forget the trim, a fresh coat of semi-gloss white paint on all the doors, molding and floorboards will make a huge difference.

 #5: Declutter and Clean

-- Don’t forget to remove all family photos, trophies and collectables that are on display, as well as any other personal items and clutter.
+- Don’t forget to remove all family photos, trophies and collectibles that are on display, as well as any other personal items and clutter.
 Save it, store it, sell it, chuck it or give it away — you have to clean out your house.

 - Neatly stack books on shelves, and make sure shelves aren’t overflowing.
 Also, remove any religious or political items that may be on display.